DamienIrving/teaching/datatas-pyrse/extended_notes.md

 Instead, we should use a build manager to keep track of what depends on what and run our analysis programs automatically.
 These tools were invented to help programmers compile complex software, but can be used to automate any workflow.

+There are lots of build managers (e.g. snakemake) but none have really definitively won the popularity contest, so we use Make, which is universally available.

 Make works as follows:

 - A user can describe which files depend on each other by writing rules in a Makefile.